 Not long after Leonardo da Vinci began working, in 1475 AD, a new artist was born in northern Italy.
 His name was Michelangelo.
 Michelangelo's family said they were descended from the powerful Matilda of Canossa, but Michelangelo's father was a banker in Florence, and also owned a small marble quarry, where the small boy Michelangelo played and worked.
 Michelangelo never took any interest in school, only in painting, so when he was 13 years old his father apprenticed him to a painter.
 By the time he was 14, his master was paying him for his work, and he was a well-known artist in Florence before he was 17.

 Michelangelo continued to work, like the earlier Fra Angelico, to make his paintings more like real life, both by painting backgrounds and by making the scenes more three-dimensional.
 He also carved statues in marble.
 As Italy entered the Renaissance, people in Florence got more and more interested in Ancient Rome.
 Like Donatello, Michelangelo studied ancient Roman statues and used what he learned in his work.
-To find out more about real bodies, Michelangelo also studied the bodies of dead people in the hospital.
+To find out more about real bodies, Michelangelo also (like Leonardo da Vinci) studied the bodies of dead people in the hospital.

 In 1496, when Michelangelo was 21 years old, he left Florence for Rome, to work for the Pope there.
 He carved the Pieta, a large sculpture of Mary mourning for Jesus after he was crucified, and in 1508 he painted the ceiling of the Sistine Chapel in the Pope's palace in Rome.